 The problem with the packaging obviously didn’t have any bearing on the effectiveness of the products within, which again, was largely quite impressive.

 But the sooner you run out of each product, the sooner you have to reorder.

 For me personally, this was more an annoyance than a strong argument against the brand.

 I found the quality of all three products to be quite high and was surprisingly pleased with their results, so while I would have obviously loved to make them last longer, I wasn’t exactly devastated when it was time to order more.

-After four weeks and a lot of stuff smeared on my face, I can say with confidence that Lumin’s Age Management Collection is more than up to snuff.
+After four weeks and a lot of stuff smeared on my face, I can say with confidence that Lumin’s Age Management Set is more than up to snuff.